-The Aman Canal Grande Venice is not simply a hotel, it is an intimate retreat in the centre of Venice’s busy Canal Grande, protected from the madness of the city by palatial walls and a thick wooden door which only opens for those fortunate enough to enjoy temporary residency at this luxurious palace.
+The Aman Canal Grande Venice is not simply a hotel, it is an intimate retreat in the center of Venice’s busy Canal Grande, protected from the madness of the city by palatial walls and a thick wooden door which only opens for those fortunate enough to enjoy temporary residency at this luxurious palace.

 I could very quickly run out of superlatives, the Aman Venice really is rather special.
-We arrived by water taxi and were led into this dark and moody looking building.
-At first you feel as if you have stepped into a Renaissance painting being surrounded by chandeliers, ornate ceilings, statues and murals, but the smiling staff proffering cool towels and the most delightful cocktail remind you that you’re in an exclusive hotel.
+We arrived by water taxi and were led into this dark and moody-looking building.
+At first, you feel as if you have stepped into a Renaissance painting being surrounded by chandeliers, ornate ceilings, statues, and murals, but the smiling staff proffering cool towels and the most delightful cocktail remind you that you’re in an exclusive hotel.

 This palace couldn’t feel more extravagant.
 Historic rooms are complemented by lush deep pile rugs and suck-you-in sofas.
 Bedrooms are accessed via a maze of mind-boggling corridors that at first can seem quite intimidating to navigate.
 But you won’t mind getting lost, every new corridor and room you discover is a delight to behold, there’s always a seating area nearby inviting you to stop for a moment and take in the scene.

-The room’s walls were painted a stark white with muslins softening the windows, which when swung open allowed entry to a warm breeze and revealed the distant clatter of people going about their business, bird song and an occasional church bell, all of which added to the Venetian character of the space.
+The room’s walls were painted a stark white with muslins softening the windows, which when swung open allowed entry to a warm breeze and revealed the distant clatter of people going about their business, bird song, and an occasional church bell, all of which added to the Venetian character of the space.
 Inside a selection of stylish high-end pieces were set on the parquet flooring along with rugs that were so thick and soft that you wanted to bury your feet in them.

 We whiled away the evenings served by the Aman’s impeccable staff in the most ornate room in the hotel, the ballroom.
 Here you could look out from the balcony over the Grande Canale and let the singing on the gondolas waft across you from the open windows.
-We could have sat and enjoyed our evening in any of ballroom style rooms, (there must have been at least 8 over 2 floors), but the most extravagant, the main ballroom was breathtaking, close to a perfect Venetian setting, it was hard to leave.
+We could have sat and enjoyed our evening in any of the ballroom-style rooms, (there must have been at least 8 over 2 floors), but the most extravagant, the main ballroom was breathtaking, close to a perfect Venetian setting, it was hard to leave.

 The flexibility over dining was particularly refreshing: we could eat or drink whatever we wanted, when and where we chose – one night we dined in the hotel’s restaurant, on another occasion we enjoyed the same fine dining from the ballroom, nothing it seemed was too much trouble.
-There are no set breakfast times, just turn up when you’re hungry or thirsty and the attentive staff will cater for your every need.
+There are no set breakfast times, just turn up when you’re hungry or thirsty and the attentive staff will cater to your every need.
 And god forbid you might be subject to anything as vulgar as signing for a bill.
-The same magical staff know who you are and what you ordered, there’s no needed o sign a bill or identify yourself.
+The same magical staff knows who you are and what you ordered, there’s no need o sign a bill or identify yourself.
 Like a rock star, everyone within the walls of the Aman knows who you are.

 And the food was just fabulous.
-The restaurant offered the most mouth-watering ravioli, freshest fish and delicious pasta dishes, all served with panache in a style befitting such a hotel and the Aman brand.
-Breakfast was excellent with a varied menu for those bored of the usual staples, the Jams still stick with me, perfect homemade accompaniments to any worthy slice of toasted bead.
+The restaurant offered the most mouth-watering ravioli, freshest fish, and delicious pasta dishes, all served with panache in a style befitting such a hotel and the Aman brand.
+Breakfast was excellent with a varied menu for those bored of the usual staples, the Jams still stick with me, perfect homemade accompaniments to any worthy slice of toasted bread.
 Suffice to say that this was amongst the best food I enjoyed in Venice and I ate in many excellent restaurants.
 The ambiance however surpassed even the food.
-I have never experienced anywhere quite like these palatial rooms and the atmosphere created by their hugely high ceilings and beautiful fresco filled walls, perfectly accompanied by the watery sounds drifting up through the windows on the breeze.
+I have never experienced anywhere quite like these palatial rooms and the atmosphere created by their hugely high ceilings and beautiful fresco-filled walls, perfectly accompanied by the watery sounds drifting up through the windows on the breeze.

-I’m aware I maybe gushing, but deservedly so.
+I’m aware I may be gushing, but deservedly so.
 I’m a city girl, a city girl who has been lucky enough to stay in the finest hotels in the cities I’ve visited, for me the Aman Canal Grande Venice is the best of those… yet.